kubeshop/monokle/docs/tutorials/how-to-navigate-k8s-resources-and-edit-their-the-manifests.md

 <em>**Note:** Editor provides autocomplete and autosave options.</em>

-Thus, you can navigate K8s resources and edit the source code.
+Thus, you can navigate K8s resources and edit their manifests.

 If you still have doubts, feel free to connect with us.
 Monokle is your K8s best friend!